serverpod/serverpod_docs/docs/05-concepts/10-authentication/04-providers/06-custom-providers.md

-# Custom provider
+# Custom providers

-Serverpods authentication module makes it easy to implement custom authentication providers.
-This allows you to leverage all the existing providers supplied by the module along with specific providers your project requires.
+Serverpod's authentication module makes it easy to implement custom authentication providers.
+This allows you to leverage all the existing providers supplied by the module along with the specific providers your project requires.

 ## Server setup